Arrokoth's Necklace: Discussion

-In the comparatively dense gas of the proto-Solar System \citep{D07} sublimed molecules do not escape on ballistic trajectories but diffuse in a boundary layer and are readily recondensed on colder surfaces, with $\eta$ approaching unity.
-For this to be effective for NH$_3$ in $\sim 10^7\text{--}10^8 \,$y would require $T \approx \text{80--90}$ K, consistent with a proto-Sun on its Hayashi track \citep{KWW12}.
-As the proto-Sun settled onto the zero-age Main Sequence, its decreasing luminosity would have led to a reduction in the surface temperature of Arrokoth and a great reduction in the sublimation rate, unless the temperature had previously been reduced by opacity in the orbital plane \citep{G20}.
-The dissipation of the proto-Solar System gas cloud meant that sublimed molecules would (except in concavities) almost all escape ballistically rather than redepositing.
+In the comparatively dense gas of the proto-Solar System \citep{D07} { ($n \gtrsim 10^9$ cm$^{-3}$, corresponding to a mass $\sim 10^{30}$ g, is sufficient to give mean free paths $\lesssim 3$ km; Sec.~\ref{sgas})} so that sublimed molecules do not escape on ballistic trajectories.
+Instead, they diffuse in the surrounding gas and are readily recondensed on colder surfaces, with $\eta$ of order unity. { The value of $\eta$ may be comparable to that estimated in Sec.~\ref{concave}.
+To produce a high albedo necklace during this phase would require $P_{vap}$ greater than that of Eq.~\ref{pvapconcave} by a factor of $10^3\text{--}10^4$, the ratio of the age of the Solar System (used in Eq.~\ref{pvapconcave}) to the duration of its stage as a dense proto-planetary disc, and numerically similar to the value (Eq.~\ref{pvapconvex}) for a convex surface.} The dissipation of the proto-Solar System gas cloud meant that sublimed molecules would (except in concavities) almost all escape ballistically rather than redepositing.

+{These arguments suggest that Arrokoth's shape, slow spin, and geometry of its necklace formed in the early proto-Solar System.
+The observed highly reflective and perhaps very thin (sub-micron) hoarfrost necklace may be much younger ($\lesssim 10^8\,$y).
+Close passage of luminous stars or nearby supernova\ae\ \citep{S03,L20} may evaporate an existing thin reflective layer that would be subsequently redeposited.
+Such shorter ages would imply that the relevant pressures are higher than shown in Fig.~\ref{Pvap}, but the dependence of vapor pressure on temperature is so steep ($d\ln{P_{vap}}/dT \sim 1/$K) that the changes in the corresponding temperatures would be small.
+The gradual increase in the Solar luminosity with age produces a similar effect: the vapor pressure of NH$_3$ at $T_{max}$ has an $e$-folding time $\sim 3 \times 10^8\,$y, a time scale that may be more relevant than the age of the Solar System.}